 –Elizabeth Akers Allen (1832–1911)

-- March 10: Daylight Saving Time begins at 2:00 A.M.
+- Sunday, March 8 is the start of Daylight Saving Time, which begins at 2:00 A.M. that night.
 Don’t forget to “spring forward” and set your clocks ahead one hour!
-See more details about Daylight Saving Time.
+We prefer to do this before bedtime on Saturday night, just so there’s no existential confusion the next morning.

-- March 15: The Ides of March.
+- Sunday, March 15 is the Ides of March!
 Legend surrounds this ill-fated day.
 Beware the Ides of March!

-- March 20: The vernal equinox, also called the Spring Equinox, marking the beginning of spring in the Northern Hemisphere, occurs on Wednesday, March 20, at 5:58 P.M.
-EDT.
-On this day, the Sun rises due east and sets due west.
-In the Southern Hemisphere, this date marks the autumnal equinox.
-Read more about the First Day of Spring!
+- Thursday, March 19 brings about the March equinox—also called the vernal or spring equinox—marking the beginning of spring in the Northern Hemisphere.
+On this day, the Sun stands directly over Earth’s equator.
+In the Southern Hemisphere, this date marks the autumnal equinox and the beginning of fall.

-- The Borrowing Days: According to lore, the last three days of March have a reputation for being stormy.
-Read about the Borrowing Days.
+- March 29-31 are the Borrowing Days.
+According to lore, the last three days of March have a reputation for being stormy.

-- Easter Sunday: This year, Easter Sunday will occur on April 21, culminating the Holy Week for Christian churches and commemorating the resurrection of Jesus Christ.
-Read more about Easter Sunday and why the date changes every year.
+- Looking ahead: This year, Easter Sunday will occur on April 12, culminating the Holy Week for Christian churches and commemorating the resurrection of Jesus Christ.
+Read more about Easter Sunday and find out why the date changes every year.

 “Just for Fun” Days